Covid-19: Teachers 'operating in the dark' as rules eased

 "While the rest of society is sort of celebrating the lifting of restrictions there are many across our schools feeling a bit of trepidation at what increased community transmission of coronavirus might mean for keeping schools open."

-In a statement to BBC News NI a spokesperson for DE said: "We are currently considering the detail of the recent announcement by the Department of Health and will be writing out to schools in the coming days in relation to any impact this may have on the department's current Covid guidance."
+An education department spokesperson said: "We... will be writing out to schools in the coming days in relation to any impact this may have on the department's current Covid guidance."